robertmuth/Cwerg/README.md

 It is not clear if an [X86-64 backend](CpuX64/README.md) will fit into the complexity budget, especially since X64-64 idiosyncrasies tend to leak complexity into the generic layers.
+However, a backend targeting RISC V should be straight forward to implement [(see porting hints)](Docs/backend_porting.md).

 The IR optimizer currently does not use a full-blown Single Static Assigment (SSA) form.
 Instead it uses a [modified use-def chain approach](Docs/use_def.md)